Table of Contents

 Many of the top-performing, and widely adopted methods are computationally heavy.
 For example, the Tree of Thoughts (ToT) method requires multiple rounds of querying as it traverses dozens of branches and nodes.

-Designed to address these challenges, AoT presents a structured path of reasoning for LLMs.
+Designed to address these challenges, Algorithm of Thoughts presents a structured path of reasoning for LLMs.
 It's a solution that delivers on efficiency without compromising on the quality of outputs.

 Flowcharts for different prompting methods.